 A few weeks ago, I became familiar with Helium.
 It’s a relatively-new blockchain using a unique Proof-of-Coverage (PoC) protocol.
 Helium provides decentralized wireless data services via LongFi, which is essentially a low-bandwidth WiFi signal transmitted via radio waves.
 Transmitting this signal and improving coverage in your area allows you to mine Helium tokens (HNT).

-Rak Hotspot Miner by Cal-Chip: The basic Helium miner which is now subject to major delays.
+Rak Hotspot Miner by Cal-Chip: The most popular Helium miner, which I own.

 Antenna Cable (important): This cable converts between RP-SMA and N formats, allowing you to use the Proxicast antenna with your hotspot.
-Regardless of what antenna you buy doesn’t include a cable, you’ll need to buy one.
+If the antenna you buy doesn’t include a cable, you’ll need to buy one.
 Don’t buy the longest one possible!
 See my post where I discuss why cable length is important.

 NETGEAR Nighthawk AC1900: Powerful, feature-rich router.
 Overkill for small apartments but it provides serious peace of mind and future-proofing.
 Chances are, you already have a router.

 Edit: I’ve received a lot of follow-up questions regarding other options to obtain miners.
 I wrote a separate blog post where I explain the options in greater detail.